How This Couple Ditched Tobacco

 Together, they made the commitment to quit smoking — and together they reached out to the Oklahoma Tobacco Helpline.
 The result?
 This dynamic Oklahoma duo conquered tobacco — together.

-We asked Candace and Chase about their experience quitting together and to share tips on how others can successfully quit.
+We asked Candace and Chase about their experience quitting together and to share tips on how this couple ditched tobacco so others can successfully quit.

 What made you decide to quit?